bitemyapp/esqueleto/README.md

 SELECT date_part('day', TIMESTAMP '2001-02-16 20:38:40')
 ```

-Using `unsafeSqlValue` we were able to also define the type of the value.
+Using `unsafeSqlValue` we were required to also define the type of the value.

 Another useful unsafe function is `unsafeSqlCastAs`, which allows us to cast any type
 to another within a query.
 For example, say we want to use our previews `dayPart` function